-- VII.
-CONSENT AGENDA INFORMATION

-- A. Monthly Financial Report for Month Ending December 31, 2017 Information Only

-- VIII.
+- IV.
 BOARD COMMITTEE REPORTS

 - A. Governance (None)

 - B. Teaching and Learning

 - 1. Proposed Curricular Changes

-Recommend approving the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.
+The Committee to review the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.

-- 2. Proposed 2019 2020 Academic Calendar Recommend approving the proposed academic calendar for 2019-2020. - 3.
-2017-2019 Integrated Plan: Basic Skills Initiative, Student Equity, and Student Success and Support Program for Moreno Valley College
+2. Proposed 2019 - 2020 Academic Calendar

+The Committee to review the proposed academic calendar for 2019-2020.

+3. 2017-2019 Integrated Plan: Basic Skills Initiative, Student Equity, and Student Success and Support Program for Moreno Valley College

-Recommend approving the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Moreno Valley College for 2017-2019.
+The Committee to review the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Moreno Valley College for 2017-2019.

-4. 2017-2019 Integrated Plan: Basic Skills Initiative, Student Equity, and Student Success and Support Program for Norco College Recommend approving the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Norco College for 2017-2019.
+4. 2017-2019 Integrated Plan: Basic Skills Initiative, Student Equity, and Student Success and Support Program for Norco College

+The Committee to review the Basic Skills, Student Equity, and Student Success and Support Program Integrated Plan for Norco College for 2017-2019.